 Sorry, but there’s a rail strike in Belgium, they tell us.
 They’ve laid on a replacement bus.
 Except, apologies, but it won’t leave until five o’clock (it’s 3.30 now).
 And, alas, it will take over three hours to get there, which means we’ll miss our connection to London.

-“Queue outside from 4.30 so we can leave promptly,” says the beleaguered lady at the Information Desk, brightly smiling through tight teeth.
+“Queue outside from 4.30 so we can leave promptly,” says the beleaguered lady at the Information Desk, pretend-smiling through tight teeth.

 So we queue up outside at 4.30, only the bus doesn’t show until 5.15, and it’s 5.45 before we’re finally off, in the care of a driver who somehow manages to be both slow and dangerous.
 And we’re hardly 50k along the motorway when the bus pulls into this lay-by.

 An announcement in German is explaining why over the tannoy.
-I turn, questioning, to the 6’4”, overweight German man sharing my double-seat, who’s been working his noisy way through a plastic bag of junk food since we left Cologne.
+I turn, questioning, to the 6’4”, overweight German man who’s been sharing my double-seat, and working his noisy way through a plastic bag of junk food since we left Cologne.

 “Labour law,” he says, through a mouthful of potato crisps and Coca-Cola.
 “The driver is taking a break!
 For 20 minutes!
 Unbelievable!”

-And as I hear about the busman’s surprising break, I can feel irritation rising in me.
+And as I hear about the busman’s surprising break, I can feel irritation starting to rise.
 I don’t want to be here, in this confined space between a bus window and an oversized, crisp-crunching man, trying not to smell his salt-and-vinegar smell.
 I want to be where I should be, where I would be by now if things had gone to plan: almost home.

 Then I notice the thought, and the feeling it’s creating in me, and what it’s doing to my day to feel like this, and I remind myself, for the umpteenth time since we were ejected from the train, to come away from the annoyances, to come home to my breath.